Artful Homemaking

 Mix 1/3 cup softened butter and 3 cups powdered sugar together in a bowl with an electric mixer (add the sugar to the butter gradually).
 Stir in 1 1/2 teaspoons of vanilla and 1 tablespoon of milk.

 Beat in another tablespoon of milk gradually.
 Add just enough of the milk to make the frosting smooth.
-If you accidentally get it too thick, add in more powdered sugar.
-Add the frosting to a plastic decorating bag with a tip, so you can pipe on the frosting.
+If you accidentally get it too thin, add in more powdered sugar.
+Add the frosting to a plastic piping bag with a tip, so you can pipe on the frosting.

 Supplies Needed for This Recipe